ackmanx/spotify-notify/README.md

 Docs for Heroku with git: https://devcenter.heroku.com/articles/git

 To deploy:
+* Run `yarn version --patch` to up the version
-Simply push to origin/heroku and they will trigger a build automatically because I've got this app hooked up to my GitHub account in the Heroku app settings
+* Push to origin/heroku and a build will trigger automatically because I've got this app hooked up to my GitHub account in the Heroku app settings

 After you push, Heroku will run `heroku-postbuild`, which will do a production build of the UI for the node server to host.